 Winthrop in Suffolk County, Massachusetts — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Deane Winthrop House (approx. 1.1 miles away); The Battle of Chelsea Creek (approx. 3˝ miles away); Bellingham-Cary Mansion (approx. 3.6 miles away); City of Revere Civil War Memorial (approx. 3.6 miles away); City of Revere (approx. 3.6 miles away); Liberty and Union (approx. 3.7 miles away); Soldiers and Sailors of Ward 2 (approx. 3.8 miles away); City of Chelsea (approx. 3.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Deane Winthrop House (approx. half a mile away); Governor Winthrop House (approx. one mile away); The Battle of Chelsea Creek (approx. 2˝ miles away); Bellingham-Cary Mansion (approx. 2.6 miles away); City of Revere Civil War Memorial (approx. 2.6 miles away); City of Revere (approx. 2.6 miles away); Liberty and Union (approx. 2.7 miles away); Soldiers and Sailors of Ward 2 (approx. 2.8 miles away).
+Touch for a list and map of all markers in Winthrop.